We are Beacon

 We are a strong, open-hearted, and resilient congregation, deeply committed to living and sharing our UU values.
 Many skilled and dedicated members have led our annual pledge campaigns so that we have the financial resources to support a full-time minister and part-time staff.
 A successful capital campaign ensures that work will begin in spring, 2019, on an expansion of our building.

 Beacon showed its resilient colors during the COVID-19 pandemic, transitioning to Youtube services and Zoom meetings so that the community could retain the values of connection it holds so dear.
-They found ways to keep the community going, and are planning to begin their transition to safe, outdoor services in the summer of 2021.
+They found ways to keep the community going, and are in their transition to in-person services.
+It has been a true delight to slowly return to in-person programming.

 Beacon’s “glowing coal” is comprised of two elements: loyalty and heart.
 We have a faithful core of long-time members who have worked diligently through the years to sustain the organization, which is run by dependable volunteers who make Beacon a loving, thoughtful and successful congregation.
 “We show up”: we enthusiastically participate in caring, both within our doors and in the larger Flagstaff community.